Using Config Files

 that example will run the experiment using two workers.

-Make sure the IP addresses and ports are configured according to the experiment script
+Make sure the IP addresses and ports are configured according to the experiment script and run a worker in each machine with:

 Using the ExperimentBuilder